Target Leading Rebound In Retail

 - Based on Trailing P/E, TGT trades at a 46% discount to its discount store industry peers

 We don’t try to get cute.
 We love stocks that have been beaten up, trade at a significant discount to industry peers, pay strong dividends, and maintain a solid balance sheet.
-Simple philosophies such as this have led us to receive a 5-Star Rating by Morningstar for our RCM Focus 20 Portfolio, and they can help other investors following a similar path.
+Simple philosophies such as this have led us to receive a 5-star rating by Morningstar for our RCM Focus 20 Portfolio, and they can help other investors following a similar path.
 Our more nimble Focus 20 Portfolio recently increased our weightings in the retail sector to over 20%, but even retail exposure in our annually reconstituted AlphaGeneration Quantamental Value Opportunities Portfolio continues to hover around 10%.

 The brick-and-mortar retail segment of the market has been under significant pressure over the past 6-12 months, and there is no question these companies will continue to face increased competition from online retailers in the coming years.
 However, for value-oriented investors, seeking to exploit strong risk-adjusted opportunities in what is becoming an increasingly expensive domestic market, negative sentiment in this sector appears to be overdone and opportunities await.